 District staff members shall not use prayer, religious readings, or religious symbols as a devotional exercise or in an act of worship or celebration.
 The District shall not act as a disseminating agent for any person or outside agency for any religious or anti-religious document, book, or article.
 Distribution of such materials on District property by any party shall be in accordance with Policy 7510 and AG 7510A - Use of District Facilities and Policy 9700 and AG 9700 - Relations with Special Interest Groups.

 The Board of Education acknowledges that it is prohibited from adopting any policy or rule respecting or promoting an establishment of religion or prohibiting any student from the free, individual, and voluntary exercise or expression of the student's religious beliefs.

-However, such exercise or expression may be limited to lunch periods or other non-instructional time periods when students are free to associate.
+[√ ] Any student enrolled in the District may choose to engage in religious expression before, during, or after school hours in the same manner and to the same extent that a student is permitted to engage in secular activities or expression.
+However, no student will be required to participate in any religious expression or activities.

 Observance of religious holidays through devotional exercises or acts of worship is also prohibited.
 Acknowledgement of, explanation of, and teaching about religious holidays of various religions is encouraged.
 Celebration activities involving nonreligious decorations and use of secular works are permitted, but it is the responsibility of all faculty members to ensure that such activities are strictly voluntary, do not place an atmosphere of social compulsion or ostracism on minority groups or individuals, and do not interfere with the regular school program.